 - Clothing that advertises your business

-- Clothing purchased for health & safety (high vis vests, waterproof pants, hair nets, etc.)
+- Clothing purchased for health & safety (high vis vests, hair nets, etc.)

 - Protective clothing (steel capped boots, protective eyewear, helmets, steel gloves, masks, overalls, surgical scrubs, hard hats, etc.)

 Here are a few common items that are NOT claimable: